Yogendra: Personal life

 He married Sita Devi in 1927.
 The couple had two sons, named Jayadeva Yogendra and Vijayadev Yogendra.

 Yogendra died on 25 September 1989 at the age of 91 in Mumbai.

 Legacy

-In 1994, The Brihanmumbai Municipal Corporation renamed the TPS 5 Prabhat Colony as Yogendra Marg (road) after Yogendra.
+In 1994, The Brihanmumbai Municipal Corporation renamed the TPS 5 Prabhat Colony as Yogendra Marg (Yogendra Way) after Yogendra.

 A Chowk named Shri Yogendra Chowk located in Santacruz, Mumbai, is named after him, was inaugurated by Suresh Prabhu, the Minister of Railways, Govt. of India in April 2017.

 His son Vijayadev Yogendra (1930–2005) immigrated to Australia and continued his father's work through the establishment of the Total Health and Education Foundation in Melbourne and The School of Total Education in Warwick, Queensland.